Sayani26/matrix_digraph/README.md

      python create_random_matrix.py 6 --x_max 2 --tridiag > trid.txt

+This matrix can then be used with the tridiagonal matrix determinant code:

+     python compute_tridiag_det.py trid.txt --prec 6 --compare

 ## Factoring determinants

 The code *factor_determinant.py* implements the vertex-isolating approach in the paper *On Directed Graphs with the Same Arborescence Weights Sums* by S. Ghosh and B. S. Meyer.
 The output determinant is either a numerical value or a sum of products of arc weight labels.
 The default calculation is for arc weight labels.
 To run the basic calculation, type